-Part V of the 2015 Annual Report provides information about transportation revenue obligations issued by the State of Wisconsin (State) in the form of transportation revenue bonds (Bonds) and transportation revenue commercial paper notes (Notes).
-Selected information is provided in this introduction for the convenience of the readers; however, all information presented in this Part V of the 2015 Annual Report should be reviewed to make an informed investment decision.
+Part V of the 2016 Annual Report provides information about transportation revenue obligations issued by the State of Wisconsin (State) in the form of transportation revenue bonds (Bonds) and transportation revenue commercial paper notes (Notes).
+Selected information is provided in this introduction for the convenience of the readers; however, all information presented in this Part V of the 2016 Annual Report should be reviewed to make an informed investment decision.

-Total Outstandin g Balance (12/15/2015) \$2,106,923,000 Amount Ou tstanding of Fixed-Rate Obligations 1,989,795,000 Amount Ou 117,128,000 of Outstanding Obligations in form of Variable -Rate Obligations 5.56% Ratings ^(a) (Fitch/ Kroll ^(b) /Moody's/Standard & Poor's) Bonds , AA+/AAA/Aa2/AA+ Notes F1+/P-1/A-1+ Authority State of Wisconsin Transportation Facilities and High • Obligations General Resolution, dated June 26, 1986, Subchapter II of Chapter 18 and Section 84.59, Wisco Trustee/Paying The Bank of New York Mellon Trust Company, N.A.
-Agent obligations, as well as Registrar and Paying Agent for National Association, serves as Issuing and Paying Ag gent for the Notes.
-Security The Bonds are secured by a first lien pledge of Progra • created by the General Resolution, as amended, and an • Program.
-The Notes are payable from Program Incom • Subordinated Debt Service Fund; this pledge is subord payment of the Bonds.
-Program Income includes vehi authorized under Section 341.25, Wisconsin Statutes ( amount of the Program Income) and certain Other Reg added pursuant to 2003 Wisconsin Act 33 (including, title transaction fees, registration and title counter serv license plate issuance and renewal fees). rec rees, and personalized A 11: D • Audit Report and Financial APPENDIX A to this Part V of the 2015 Annual Report Statements auditor's reports and the audited statements of cash re- cerpts and dispursements.
-Statements
+Total Outstandin g Balance (12/15/2016) \$1,976,123,000 Amount Outstanding of Fixed-Rate Obligations 1,887,400,000 Amount Outstanding of Variable-Rate Obligations 88,723,0 of Outstanding Obligations in form of 00,723,000 -Rate Obligations 4.49% • Kroll ^(b) /Moody's/S&P) A A . / A A A / A O / A A .
+Bonds AA+/AAA/Aa2/AA+ Notes F1+/P-1/A-1+ Authority State of Wisconsin Transportation Facilities and High Obligations General Resolution, dated June 26, 1986, Subchapter II of Chapter 18 and Section 84.59, Wisco , as amended, and Trustee/Paying Agent The Bank of New York Mellon Trust Company, N.A obligations, as well as Registrar and Paying Agent for National Association, serves as Issuing and Paying A r the Bonds.
+U.S. Bank Security The Bonds are secured by a first lien pledge of Prograce created by the General Resolution, as amended, and a Program.
+The Notes are payable from Program Incompayment of the Bonds.
+Program Income includes vehauthorized under Section 341.25, Wisconsin Statutes amount of the Program Income) and certain Other Readded pursuant to 2003 Wisconsin Act 33 (including, title transaction fees, registration and title counter ser license plate issuance and renewal fees). any other income of the me deposited into the dinate to that granted to nicle Registration Fees (which is a substantial gistration-Related Fees but not limited to, vehicle Audit Report and Financial Statements APPENDIX A to this Part V of the 2016 Annual Report auditor's reports and the audited statements of cash re • (a) T1 1.11 .1 .1

 (a) The ratings presented are the ratings assigned to the transportation revenue obligations without regard to any bond insurance policy.
-No information is provided in the 2015 Annual Report about any rating assigned to any transportation revenue obligations based on any bond insurance policy.
+No information is provided in the 2016 Annual Report about any rating assigned to any transportation revenue obligations based on any bond insurance policy.